 - A prolonged and unreasonable sense of fear or anxiety

-Understanding what commonly indicates emotional abuse can be central to preventing any further abuse and in ensuring that any responsible party is held accountable for its actions.
-Emotional abuse is never acceptable, and it is particularly troubling when it involves the vulnerable residents of nursing homes.
+Understanding what commonly indicates emotional abuse can be central to preventing further abuse and ensuring that any responsible party is held accountable for its actions.
+Emotional abuse is never acceptable.
+It is particularly troubling when it involves the vulnerable residents of nursing homes.

 If you or a loved one has been emotionally abused in a nursing home, the New York nursing home abuse lawyers at Hach & Rose, LLP can help hold those responsible financially accountable.
 To speak with one of our experienced lawyers today, please call (212) 779-0057.